Pittsburgh Condors: 1970–71 season

-A "name-the-team" contest yielded the nickname "Pittsburgh Pioneers."
-However, local NAIA school Point Park College (now Point Park University) already had that nickname and threatened to sue.
-Ownership resolved the objection by changing the name to "Condors."
+It was reported in late May 1970 that the team launched a name contest that would run until June 6.
+Early suggestions for names ranged from ones relating to the city such as "Bridgers" and "Allemonos" (in reference to the spans across the rivers in the city) to "Pedros" to even "Zodiacs".
+Strangely enough, on June 25, 1970, the winning entry for the name (of around 2,000 selections) contest was by Donald E. Seymour, a law student that received lifetime seats and $500 for his entry – Pioneers.
+The team would use the nickname for acquisitions for the remainder of the month, but soon encountered trouble.
+In early July, a woman named Angela B. Weaver (of Wexford, Pennsylvania) actually sued the team in common pleas court because she claimed that her entry of "Pioneers" actually won the contest because the rules said an explanation had to be "25 words or under", and Seymore's apparently was 57 words.
+It was also reported in the media at the time that the name "Pioneers" should be discarded quickly because the downtown NAIA school Point Park College (now Point Park University) was already using the nickname.
+Point Park College was soon reported to be in meetings with Pittsburgh management about the nickname.
+Ownership resolved the objection and under the suggestion of general manager Marty Blake, the ABA team changed their name to "Condors", as reported on July 23, 1970.
+Blake called the condor a "regal bird", although he expressed ignorance at the fact that the condor was part of the vulture family and that it thus thrived on dead animals.

 Jack McMahon took over as coach.
-John Brisker and Mike Lewis played in the 1971 ABA All-Star Game, but the Condors could only manage a 36-48 record, fifth place in the Eastern Division and out of the playoffs (one game behind The Floridians).
+John Brisker and Mike Lewis played in the 1971 ABA All-Star Game, but the Condors could only manage a 36–48 record, fifth place in the Eastern Division and out of the playoffs (one game behind The Floridians).
 While the Condors had a potent offense (fifth in the 11-team ABA with 119.1 points per game), they were often undone by their defense (fourth-worst, allowing 121.8 ppg).
 Attendance remained poor, with an announced average of 2,806, though some observers close to the team thought the actual average was less than half that.
-After a slow (4-8) start, general manager Marty Blake decided (in an infamous ABA stunt) to give away every available seat for an early-season game against Florida on November 17.
+After a slow (4–8) start, Blake decided (in an infamous ABA stunt) to give away every available seat for an early-season game against Florida on November 17.
 The game attracted the biggest crowd that the team would ever draw under the Condors name as 11,012 tickets were given out; however, only 8,074 (in a 12,300-seat arena) actually showed up.
-(3,000 season ticket holders didn't even bother to attend the contest, which Pittsburgh lost, 122-116.)
+(3,000 season ticket holders didn't even bother to attend the contest, which Pittsburgh lost, 122–116.)
 Ownership was not amused, and Blake was fired soon after.

 The most memorable moment of the season came when Charlie "Helicopter" Hentz destroyed two backboards in a game against the Carolina Cougars.